 Accordingly, when calculating the total assets denominator for the Tier 1 leverage ratio, savings associations should continue (as had been done on the TFR) to use quarter-end total assets as reported on the balance sheet (Call Report Schedule RC, item 12) as the starting point for the calculation until further notice.
-In contrast, commercial and state savings banks should continue to use average total assets for the quarter rather than quarter-end total assets in calculating the denominator of their Tier 1 leverage ratio.
-The "Total assets for leverage ratio" section of Call Report Schedule RC-R was modified, effective March 31, 2012, to accommodate differences in the leverage capital standards for banks and savings associations.
-In recognition of these differences, the March 2012 instruction book update included revised instructions for items 22, 26, and 27 of Schedule RC-R, Regulatory Capital.
+In contrast, banks use average total assets for the quarter rather than quarter-end total assets in calculating the denominator of their Tier 1 leverage ratio.
+The "Total assets for leverage ratio" section of Call Report Schedule RC-R has been modified, effective March 31, 2012, to accommodate differences in the leverage capital standards for banks and savings associations.
+In recognition of these differences, the March 2012 instruction book update includes revised instructions for items 22, 26, and 27 of Schedule RC-R, Regulatory Capital.